Hope For Stuttgart As Kalajdzic Equaliser Spoils Bayerns Title Party - UrduPoint

 Hope For Stuttgart As Kalajdzic Equaliser Spoils Bayern's Title Party

-Berlin, May 8 (UrduPoint / Pakistan Point News - 8th May, 2022 ) :Austrian striker Sasa Kalajdzic dampened spirits at Bayern Munich's Bundesliga title party on Sunday as Stuttgart held the champions to a 2-2 draw to keep their own survival hopes alive.
+Berlin, May 8 (UrduPoint / Pakistan Point News - 9th May, 2022 ) :Austria striker Sasa Kalajdzic dampened spirits at Bayern Munich's Bundesliga title party on Sunday as Stuttgart held the champions to a 2-2 draw to keep their own survival hopes alive.

-Bayern were presented with the Bundesliga trophy in front of their own fans on Sunday, but Kalajdzic's second-half equaliser means they have failed to win in the two games since claiming a tenth successive title last month.
+Bayern were presented with the Bundesliga trophy in front of their own fans, but Kalajdzic's second-half equaliser means they have failed to win in the two games since claiming a tenth successive title last month.

-Bayern's players had already faced criticism for their decision to take a two-day team holiday to Ibiza ahead of last week's defeat to Mainz, and they delivered another under-par performance against relegation candidates Stuttgart.
+Bayern's players had already faced criticism for their decision to take a two-day team holiday to Ibiza ahead of last week's defeat to Mainz, and they delivered another under-par performance against the relegation candidates.

 "They deserve to be champions and they won't care too much about the draw today, but it could be an extremely important result for us," Kalajdzic told DAZN.